BP's share price rises by almost 3% as Q2 2021 earnings report sees share buybacks announced and dividend lift

-BP offers $1.4bn share repurchase and dividend boost - here's what you need to know about BP share price and Q2 2021 profit
+BP share price soars as the oil giant offers $1.4bn share repurchase and dividend boost - here's why

 The huge oil conglomerate has confirmed that it will be holding a share buyback after posting positive second quarter results.

-After its second quarter result saw reported profits for British Petroleum (BP) in quarter two of $3.1 billion (£2.2 billion), compared to $4.7 billion (£3.4 billion) for the first quarter 2021, the British oil company’s share price rose by over three percent today as it announced its huge dividend boost and share repurchase scheme to appeal to investors.
+After its second quarter result saw reported profits for British Petroleum (BP) of $3.1 billion (£2.2 billion) compared to $4.7 billion (£3.4 billion) for the first quarter of 2021, the British oil company’s share price rose by over three percent today.

+Following the announcement, the oil giant’s share price has boomed in the UK since it announced its huge dividend boost and share repurchase scheme as part of resurgent efforts to appeal to investors after lulls in profit over the last year.

 Here’s what you need to know.